wwilsman/interactor.js/docs/content/getting-started.md

 ## Composing Interactors

-Interactors can be composed with other interactors, which will be scoped to the parent interactor.
+Interactors can also be composed with other interactors, which will be scoped to the parent interactor.
 Using the interactor methods [`exec`](/api/exec) and [`find`](/api/find), we can keep simplifying the above example even further.